Why switch to local AI?

 Possible alternatives

-Possible alternatives include Ollama and GPT4All.
-For those new to local AI, LM Studio remains the most accessible option.
-Other open source models can also be found on Hugging Face.
-On the latest machines with more than 16go of RAM, installing gpt-oss-20b from OpenAI is also an option.
+Among the possible alternatives are Ollama and GPT4All.
+For those new to running local AI, LM Studio remains the most accessible option.
+Other open-source models can also be found on Hugging Face.
+On machines with 32 GB of RAM or more, gpt-oss-20b (OpenAI) is a viable option.
+With 16 GB, gemma-3n-E4B remains the best choice: even gemma-3-12b-it (the closest competitor, with an Arena score of ~1330) cannot be loaded under normal usage conditions.

 The Central IT Services can also make local models available on its own infrastructure, offering an alternative to installations on personal workstations.